Shahriar-0/Neural-Networks-and-Deep-Learning-Course-Projects-S2024/README.md

 ### 2. Image Classification

 For this part, we wanted to classify the images of the `CIFAR-10` dataset.
 This part is inspired by the famous [An Image is Worth 16x16 Words](https://arxiv.org/abs/2010.11929) which describes the ViT model.
 Since training a transformer from scratch is a tedious and time consuming task, we wanted to use another method called transfer learning, for doing that we followed the instructions of [this paper](https://arxiv.org/ftp/arxiv/papers/2110/2110.05270.pdf) and trained different transformers and CNN networks and fine-tuned them on `CIFAR-10`, using the pre-trained `imagenet1k` weights.

+## HW6: Deep Generative Models

+This part is designed to work with Deep Generative Models.
+It consists of two parts:

+### 1. Variational Auto-Encoder

+This part focuses on working with different kind of VAEs (Variational Auto-Encoders) such as, VAE, CVAE, VQ-VAE, etc. Datasets used in this part are [Anime Dataset](https://www.kaggle.com/datasets/splcher/animefacedataset) and [Cartoon Face Dataset](https://www.kaggle.com/datasets/brendanartley/cartoon-faces-googles-cartoon-set).
+The VQ-VAE model and VQ-VAE 2 models are respectively based on [this paper](https://arxiv.org/abs/1711.00937), and [this paper](https://arxiv.org/abs/1906.00446).

+### 2. Image Translation

+Image Translation is the process of creating an image from another image.
+In this assignment we used Pix2Pix model which is based on [this paper](https://arxiv.org/abs/1611.07004).
+Then we used the implemented model on [this dataset](https://efrosgans.eecs.berkeley.edu/pix2pix/datasets/) and evaluated the performance of the model on the test set.